 - Pension projection tool: In just a few quick steps, members can see their estimated pension at various retirement ages.

 - Retirement Horizon: Only accessible by members, this user-friendly site provides tools to help members build a complete financial plan for their retirement, as well as retirement planning information.

 If membership in the Plan started before January 1, 1988, the member will be deemed to have acquired voluntary contributions of $200 per year of participation before 1988.
 These contributions, along with accrued interest, can be transferred to a registered retirement savings plan (RRSP) or refunded to the member when they leave the University, when they die or when they retire, whichever comes first.
 Note that the transfer or refund is mandatory if the member leaves the University or takes their retirement package.

 If upon termination of employment, retirement, or death, member contributions plus interest are greater than fifty percent (50%) of the value of their earned pension, these ''excess contributions'' can be refunded to the member or transferred to a registered retirement savings plan (RRSP) subject to the requirements of the Income Tax Act (ITA).

 Buy-back or transfer of service from another employer

-- years of University service where you could have contributed but did not;
+- previous years of University service where the member could have contributed but did not;

-- years of University service where you contributed but then had refunded to you;
+- previous years of University service where the member contributed, but then received a refunded to;

-- periods of leave without pay with no pension contributions;
+- previous periods of leave without pay with no pension contributions;

 - periods of parental leave or special educational leave with no pension contributions;